Red Dead Redemption 2: Cultural influence

-Red Dead Redemption 2 was referenced several times in the South Park episodes "Time to Get Cereal" and "Nobody Got Cereal?" in November 2018.
-Game footage was used in the first music video for "Old Town Road" by Lil Nas X in December, which scholars saw as the impact of the game's influence on Western culture and country music.
-Tenacious D references the game in their song "Video Games", describing it as "an incredible journey through old American history".
+Red Dead Redemption 2 was mentioned several times in the South Park episodes "Time to Get Cereal" and "Nobody Got Cereal?" in November 2018.
+Game footage was used in the first music video for "Old Town Road" by Lil Nas X in December, which scholars saw as the influence of the game on Western culture and country music.
+Tenacious D mentioned the game in their song "Video Games", describing it as "an incredible journey through old American history".
 The Legend of Zelda: Tears of the Kingdom (2023) producer Eiji Aonuma said open world games like Red Dead Redemption 2 inspired the developers.

 Joe Meizies won Virtual Photographer of the Year at the London Games Festival in April 2022 for his virtual photography in Red Dead Redemption 2.
 Tombstone Redemption, a fan event organized by Kenney Palkow, was held in Tombstone, Arizona, on July 29–30, 2023, with an estimated 10,000 attendees, including fourteen cast members from the series.
 Tombstone was redressed to resemble the in-game Blackwater.
 The event returned the following year as Black Hills Redemption, held in Deadwood, South Dakota, on June 21–23, with twenty actors present as guests.

 In July 2021, a study published by the University of Exeter and Truro and Penwith College found Red Dead Redemption 2 players had an increased understanding of ecology and animal behavior; players were able to identify three more animals on average than other gamers.
 In late 2021, University of Tennessee professor Tore Olsson started teaching "Red Dead America", a class about United States history in the late nineteenth and early twentieth centuries, including the frontier myth, Jim Crow laws, settler colonialism, and women's suffrage, inspired by the lack of academic discourse surrounding the game's history.
 Olsson found the class attracted larger enrollments than other history subjects.
 He published a book about the topic, titled Red Dead's History, in August 2024; the audiobook is narrated by Roger Clark, who portrayed Arthur.